lightbend/config/README.md

    deterministic order based on their filename.
    If you include a file and it turns out to be a directory then it would be processed in this way.
- - some way to merge array types.
-One approach could be:
-   `searchPath=${searchPath} ["/usr/local/foo"]`, here
-   arrays would have to be merged if a series of them appear after a key, similar to how strings are concatenated already.
-   For consistency, maybe objects would also support this syntax, though there's an existing way to merge objects (duplicate fields).
  - including URLs (which would allow forcing file: when inside a classpath resource, among other things)